exasol/script-languages-release/flavors/README.md

 #### template-Exasol-8-python-3.10-cuda-conda

 The template-Exasol-8-python-3.10-cuda-conda flavor provides the language Python 3.10 with NVIDIA GPU support and with only absolute necessary packages.
-The flavor contains the Cuda-SDK and is prepared to work with the Nvidia-Driver, which however needs to be provided by the Host OS.
+The flavor contains the CUDA-SDK and is prepared to work with the Nvidia-Driver, which however needs to be provided by the Host OS.
 This allows very simple customization because you control almost all dependencies.
 In contrast to template-Exasol-all-python-3.10, it also allows the installation of conda packages.

 - template-Exasol-8-python-3.10-cuda-conda
   - Base Image: ubuntu:22.04